sousquared/Blur-Training_ImageNet/README.md

 ```

 ## citation
-Training scripts and functions are strongly rely on [pytorch tutorial][pytorch-tutorial] and [pytorch imagenet trainning example][pytorch-imagenet].
+Training scripts and functions are babsed on [pytorch tutorial][pytorch-tutorial] and [pytorch imagenet trainning example][pytorch-imagenet].